joshbav/2k8s/README.md

 Your existing kubectl config file will be moved to /tmp/kubectl-config, so any existing kubectl configs will be removed

-Your existing DC/OS cluster configs will be moved to /tmp/clusters because of a bug (that might be fixed) when too many clusters are defined, so any existing cluster configs will be removed
+Your existing DC/OS cluster configs will be moved to /tmp/clusters because of a bug (that might be fixed) when too many clusters are defined, so any existing DC/OS cluster configs will be removed

 The DC/OS CLI and kubectl must already be installed

-This script has only been tested on OS/X and with DC/OS 1.12

 #### SETUP